Programs and research

 Vaginal cuff brachytherapy (uterine cancer)

-Delivers X-ray beams to a tumor from outside your body.
+This treatment delivers X-ray beams to a tumor from outside your body.
 Types of external beam radiation include:

 3D conformal radiation therapy